 - Ask for guidance

 - Clear your third eye chakra

-Below I will explore each of these points more in-depth and help you learn how to trust your intuition to make big life decisions:
+Below I’ll explore each of these points more in-depth to help you learn how to trust your intuition more easily:

 1. Silence your mind

 To access your intuition, you need to clear your mind of thought.
-In order to clear your mind, I recommend that you meditate, listen to some relaxing music, or focus on mindful breathing.
-It is very difficult to listen to your intuition when you’re in a stressed-out state of mind.
+In order to clear your mind, I recommend that you meditate, listen to some relaxing music, or focus on mindful breathwork techniques.

 For example, you might like to try breathing deeply for a few minutes.
-Breathe in through your nose and allow your belly to gently expand.
-You may like to slow your breath to the count of four and breathe in slowly for four seconds, hold for four seconds, and breathe out for four seconds.
+Breathe in through your nose and allow your belly and chest to gently expand.
+Then, slow your breath to the count of four and breathe in slowly for four seconds, hold for four seconds, and breathe out for four seconds.